KacoK007/jyutping-typing/README.md

 ## Acknowledgments

 - The character list and character frequency list are from 粵典 words.hk
-- The mapping of intials and finals are from LukHap 六合.
+- The mapping table of intials and finals are from LukHap 六合.
+- The examples of pronunication is prased from https://jyutping.org/jyutping/.

 ## Disclaimer
 - I am not familiar with jyutping, that is why I make this.
 Therefore, there could be mistakes and problems.